zewutz/zewutz/README.md

 - ⚡ Fun fact: The root is at the top of the tree.

 ### ⚙️ My Skills
 Python C++ Git HTML CSS JavaScript
+Bootstrap Java

 ### 💻 My hobbies
 - 📡 Surfing the internet